laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 1) Recommendations to CBOR protocol designers for IEEE-754 NaN (Not a Number) and NaN payload use,
 2) Recommendations to CBOR library implementors for NaN and NaN payload support

-The short answer is that protocol designers can feel free to use NaNs, but should avoid NaN payloads as there are alternate CBOR protocol constructs that are better.
+The short answer is that protocol designers can mostly feel free to use NaNs, but should avoid NaN payloads as there are alternate CBOR protocol constructs that are better.
 Some protocol designs may prohibit NaN payloads.
+Protocol designs that are to work in CBOR and JSON should not use NaN or NaN payloads.
 CBOR libraries really must support NaN’s and may consider supporting NaN payloads.

 ## CBOR Protocol Designs